mozilla-services/socorro/docs/crashstorage/crashstorage.rst

 * `execute_query_iter`: Wraps a cursor in an interator.
 * `execute_query_fetchall`: Returns a list of tuples.
 * `execute_no_results`: Executes something you know won't return results.

-**socorro.external.postgresql.setupdb_app**

-This is used by the `Makefile` and ``build.sh`` to create a test database from scratch.

-**socorro.external.postgresql.models**

-These contain our canonical schema definitions.
-This is used by alembic to create migrations.

-**socorro.external.postgresql.raw_sql**

-This directory contains all of the stored procedures used by PostgreSQL.

 socorro.external.rabbitmq